-The WCSUPD reports to the Chief of Police who serves as the chief law enforcement officer on campus.
-The department reports to WCSU's vice president for student affairs and works in cooperation with other university departments, offices and services on campus to provide a safe and secure campus environment.
+The WCSU PD reports to the Chief of Police who serves as the chief law enforcement officer on campus.
+The Chief reports to WCSU's vice president for student affairs and works in cooperation with other university departments, offices and services on campus to provide a safe and secure campus environment.